Goal 6: Policies, processes and practices

 Promoting water management

 We provide free educational opportunities for local communities to learn about good water management.
-We have provided a world-leading free online massive open online course (MOOC) regarding clean water and sanitation.
+We have provided a world-leading free Massive Open Online Course (MOOC) regarding clean water and sanitation.
 This is accessible to anyone able to sign up and is available to enhance education around water management in both local and wider communities.
 Our academics are working with a range of water companies, universities, home builders & local authorities on an Ofwat project Enabling Water Smart Communities – so communities can learn how to conserve water, manage drought & floods.

 Promoting conscious water usage

-We actively promote conscious water usage on campus, and in the wider community.
-On campus we have put together an advisory set of documents for those who wish to reduce water usage in the office and in labs.
+We also actively promote conscious water usage in the wider community.
 Our research is helping to inform how limited freshwater resources can be managed sustainably and efficiently to meet the competing needs of human uses and the environment.
 Major on-going research in this area includes sustainable water consumption, identifying the drivers of individual and household water consumption practices, and developing solutions to incentivise more efficient water use behaviour and governance.
 We are explicitly supporting sectoral and inter-sectoral water policy both in the UK and internationally, including support for more equitable and sustainable water management in OD countries to enable economic growth and improved resilience to climate change.

 Off-campus water conservation support